goynang/noonoo/README.md

 noonoo
 ======

-Adventures in Ruby, Sinatra, <del>CouchDB</del> Mongo, Javascript, HTML5 Microdata, and JSON.
-With socket.io to follow!
+Adventures in Ruby, Sinatra, <del>CouchDB</del> Mongo, Redis, Web Sockets, Javascript, HTML5 Microdata, and JSON.

 A little web site editor (don't you dare say CMS) based on pages, components, templates, and maybe some other stuff in time.